pjborowiecki/pjborowiecki/README.md

 - 👷🏼‍♀️ **Open to offers** and currently **looking for an internship / job opportunity**.
 Fully eligible to live and work in the UK and EU.

-- 🧐 In the meantime, I keep honing my web and mobile app developmentment, blockchain and machine learning skills.
+- 🧐 In the meantime, I keep honing my web developmentment, data science and deep learning skills.

 - 💬 You can **reach me on [LinkedIn](https://www.linkedin.com/in/pjborowiecki/)** or **via [email](<mailto:hello@pjborowiecki.com/>)**.